LaunchShop-Wii/.github-private/profile/README.md

-> [!IMPORTANT]
+> [!WARNING]
 > You should not leak anything from this organization.
-We are not **open-source**.
-If we think a little we might release our stuff.
+If we go open-source, exclude any CDN mentions about any Nintendo game.

 # LaunchShop Organization